 If you have a short sale or foreclosure on your record, you’re not alone.
-Short sales represented a whopping 32 percent of home transactions in the United States during their peak in 2012.
+Short sales represented just over a third of home transactions in the United States during their peak in 2012.
 And the numbers of foreclosures in the midst of the mortgage crisis were downright scary, hitting an all-time high in 2010 with 2.9 million Americans losing their homes in that one year alone.

 Having a short sale or foreclosure in your past isn’t a rarity, nor is it a life sentence.
 You can be a homeowner again—and sooner than you might think.
 There’s even a term for people who lost their homes to short sales or foreclosures and who are ready to buy again: boomerang buyers.
-And the verdict on how well these buyers do with a new mortgage?
-So far, so good.
-A study by Experian in 2016 found that most boomerang buyers have been faithfully paying their new mortgages every month and on time.
-This group of buyers is set to be a big factor in the real estate market moving forward.
+The great news for this group is that seven years have passed since foreclosures peaked in 2010, meaning 1.9 million of those who faced owner-occupied foreclosures between the start of the housing crisis in 2007 and 2010 will have met the seven-year period after which the Fair Credit Reporting Act requires derogatory information to be removed.

 Lenders have been issuing mortgages to people with a short sale or foreclosure on their record for several years now, so if you are ready to buy again, you have several mortgage options available to you through FHA, conventional, and VA loans.

 A huge benefit to applying for an FHA loan after having gone through a short sale or foreclosure is the relaxed rules on how long you need to wait—in some cases, no time at all.

 If you sold your home through a short sale, you might not have to wait at all before applying for an FHA loan.
 You just need to meet two criteria, which apply to how you handled your prior mortgage.
 1) You must have paid all your mortgage payments on time during the 12 months before the short sale.
 2) You were not in default on your mortgage when the short sale occurred.